vizkeletibala/vion-arena/docs/platform/observability.md

 ## Security And Ops Notes

 - Grafana defaults are fine for local use only.
+- The compose defaults are `admin / admin`, but the live password may differ once Grafana has written state into the persistent `grafana-data` volume.
 - Loki storage is local filesystem, not object storage.
 - Prometheus retention is short and intended for a small stack.
 - Promtail depends on Docker log files, so non-Docker processes will need a different scrape method.